-The relationship between the sum of the daily flows at Shark River Slough structures and corresponding flow-weighted mean total phosphorus concentrations for individual sampling events is presented in Figure 8.
-Values follow the strong inverse relationship between flow and total phosphorus concentration expected for waters entering the ENP through Shark River Slough.
+The relationship between the sum of the daily flows at Shark River Slough structures and corresponding flow-weighted mean TP concentrations for individual sampling events is presented in Figure 8.
+Values had been following the strong inverse relationship between flow and TP concentration for waters entering the ENP through Shark River Slough.
+The bi-weekly sampling event flow-weighted mean TP concentrations were elevated (12-24 ppb) reflecting the low flow during this reporting period.